sb43/debrowser/README.md

 ![*Figure 40.
 Comparison table of DEBrowser, MeV, Chipster, Galaxy, and CummeRBund*](http://bioinfo.umassmed.edu/pub/debrowser/imgs/figure_40.png "Figure 40.
 Comparison table of DEBrowser, MeV, Chipster, Galaxy, and CummeRBund*")

+## Operating System Dependencies

+On Fedora/Red Hat/CentOS, these packages have to be installed:

+    openssl-devel, libxml2-devel, libcurl-devel, libpng-devel

+On Ubuntu 18.04 LTS, you can install required packages by following command:

+    sudo apt-get install libcurl4-openssl-dev libssl-dev libv8-3.14-dev udunits-bin libudunits2-* libxml2-dev

 ## Autoload Data via Hyperlink

 DEBrowser also accepts TSV's via hyperlink by following conversion steps.
 First, using the API provided by Dolphin, we will convert TSV into an html represented TSV using this website::